-.19 Acceptance of Easements by Donation, Gift, Bequest, or Grant.
+.19.
+Acceptance of Easements by Donation, Gift, Bequest, or Grant.

-- A. The Foundation may accept easements or other rights to restrict the use of agricultural land and woodland in accord with the criteria and procedures of this regulation. - B. Criteria. - (1) Agricultural land and woodland parcels on which easements are accepted shall be: - (a) Primarily used for the production of food or fiber; - (b) Of such size, configuration, and natural capability to assure continued economically viable agricultural production or be located contiguous to other similarly productive land; and - (c) Land within the boundaries of a 10-year water and sewerage service district only if the land is outstanding in productivity and is of significant size. - (2) The acceptance of an easement by donation, gift, bequest, or grant may not be contingent upon inclusion of the land in an agricultural preservation district. - C. Procedures for Acceptance of Easement Donations.
+A. The Foundation may accept easements or other rights to restrict the use of agricultural land and woodland in accord with the criteria and procedures of this regulation.

+B. Criteria.

+(1) Agricultural land and woodland parcels on which easements are accepted shall be:

+(a) Primarily used for the production of food or fiber;

+(b) Of such size, configuration, and natural capability to assure continued economically viable agricultural production or be located contiguous to other similarly productive land; and

+(c) Land within the boundaries of a 10-year water and sewerage service district only if the land is outstanding in productivity and is of significant size.

+(2) The acceptance of an easement by donation, gift, bequest, or grant may not be contingent upon inclusion of the land in an agricultural preservation district.

+C. Procedures for Acceptance of Easement Donations.
 The Foundation shall forward any donation offers to the applicable local governing body for review and comment.
 The Foundation shall determine easement acceptability in accord with the criteria as provided in §B of this regulation and findings from a field visit to the property.
-Further acceptance is contingent upon a satisfactory legal review. - D. Deed Form. - (1) Donated easements may be in perpetuity or for a specified term.
-Special provisions, unique to the land or to the wishes of the donor, may be incorporated in the easement form for consideration by the Foundation. - (2) Restrictions. - (a) However, the restrictions in this subsection are generally applicable to
+Further acceptance is contingent upon a satisfactory legal review.

+D. Deed Form.

+(1) Donated easements may be in perpetuity or for a specified term.
+Special provisions, unique to the land or to the wishes of the donor, may be incorporated in the easement form for consideration by the Foundation.

-This document is provided as a public resource for reference purposes only.
-Statutory and regulatory provisions can change as a result of legislative and regulatory action, so users are advised to consult the most recent version of the Annotated Code of the Public Laws of Maryland and the Code of Maryland Regulations (COMAR) available from the Maryland Department of Legislative Services at: http://www.mlis.state.md.us/.
+(2) Restrictions.

-the encumbered land in any deed for an easement by donation.
+(a) However, the restrictions in this subsection are generally applicable to the encumbered land in any deed for an easement by donation.